- Blood cancer

 If you have a low risk of complications, you may be treated with aspirin.

 Aspirin can help prevent clots because it affects the way platelets stick together.
 This doesn’t affect your platelet count, but helps to reduce the risk of blood clots.
-If you need to take painkillers for any other reason, ask your doctor which ones you can take safely at the same time.
+If you need to take painkillers for any other reason, ask your doctor which ones are safe.

 You may have mild chemotherapy to treat your ET.
 Whether you have chemotherapy depends on a number of things, including: